td-github-training/td-github-training.github.io/README.md

 # InfoMagnus GitHub Training

-Welcome to the InfoMagnus GitHub Training repository.
+Welcome to the InfoMagnus GitHub Training repository!

 The content is all written in [Markdown](https://guides.github.com/features/mastering-markdown/), and the scripts are shell scripts.

 ## Technologies used

 - GitHub Pages
 - [docsify](https://docsify.js.org)
 - [Mermaid.js](https://mermaid.js.org/)
 - [mermaid-docsify](https://github.com/Leward/mermaid-docsify)